-The wire which is coloured BROWN must be connected to the terminal which is marked BLUE with the letter 'L' or coloured RED.
+The wire which is coloured BROWN must be connected to the terminal which is marked with the letter 'L' or coloured RED.

-with the letter 'L' or coloured RED.
 The wire which is coloured GREEN/YELLOW must be connected to the terminal which is marked with the letter 'E' or coloured GREEN.

 If your model does not have an earth wire, then disregard this instruction.